-However, that doesn’t negate the trials and hardships you’ve walked through in your life.
+Everyone walks through trials and hardships, some more than others.
+Just as joys and triumphs become part of you, so does pain and trauma and wounds.
 They are a very real part of you.
 Do you think that Jesus oversimplified life when He said, “If anyone will come after Me, let him deny himself, and take up his cross, and follow Me.“?
 Some “crosses” in life just seem too hard to carry, don’t they?
 And yet Jesus didn’t qualify that statement at all.
 He didn’t explain it.
 He didn’t give any examples or tell a parable.
-Take up your cross, He said.
+Take up your cross, He said, but if you don’t know which burden to bear, you will get weight down.
+The right burden isn’t heavy!
 So what is your cross?

 Peter wrote, “Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for He who has suffered in the flesh has ceased from sin.”
 (1 Peter 1:4) That is you and that is me!
 Jesus carried a literal cross.
 You carry a spiritual one.
 Remember that your fight isn’t with flesh and blood.
 Your struggle is always, always, always spiritual.
 (Ephesians 6:12) When Jesus said to deny yourself, take up your cross and follow Him, He knew exactly what He was saying – and He said it anyway.
 What does it mean to “take up” your cross?
 Do what Jesus did: